 - 1. Put the PRODUCT WATER hose at a sink. - 2.
-Turn the Flush Valve to the FLUSH position to give full reject flow. - 3.
+Turn the Reject Flow Control Knob counterclockwise to give full reject flow. - 3.
 Remove power from the RO pump. - 4.
 Turn on the RO and allow water to run through the system for a minimum of 30 minutes until the water is clear.
 This will rinse the preservative out of the new membrane.
 During this operation, verify that the membranes are leak free.